hajimehoshi/ebiten/README.md

 * [WebAssembly](https://ebiten.org/documents/webassembly.html)
 * Nintendo Switch™

-Note: Gamepads and keyboards are not available on iOS.
+Note: Keyboards are not available on iOS.

 For installation on desktops, see [the installation instruction](https://ebiten.org/documents/install.html).